Belvedere Palace Gui

 Eugen of Savoy has kept his famous library here, which has been transferred to the premises of the National Library, for preservation.

-Visit this castle is part of a tour offered by the Original Vienna Tours, so they will make sure you do not miss to admire the unique beauty of this baroque establishment
+Visit this castle is part of a tour offered by the Original Vienna Tours, so they will make sure you do not miss admiring the unique beauty of this baroque establishment